kevinohara80/dmc/README.md

     logins                           list your salesforce logins
-    login [options] <org>            login to a Salesforce organization logout [org]                     logout of a Salesforce organization use [options] <org>              quickly set your default org in your configruation index [options] [org]            indexes metadata for a target org open [org]                       open the target org in a browser window identity [options]               show the identity for the specified org
+    login [options] <org>            login to a Salesforce organization logout [org]                     logout of a Salesforce organization use [options] <org>              quickly set your default org in your configuration index [options] [org]            indexes metadata for a target org open [org]                       open the target org in a browser window identity [options]               show the identity for the specified org